gyadam/self-driving-system-integration/README.md

 ## Introducing

 The goal of the project is to encapsulate the whole gained knowledge of the "Self-Driving Car Engineer"-Nanodegree course from Udacity and use it to control a real-driving-car on a test-track in San Francisco - California.
-The project includes the usage of the [Roboter-Operating-System](https://en.wikipedia.org/wiki/Robot_Operating_System) (short: ROS) which is a framework mostly used in the fields of robotics and autonomous systems.
+The project includes the usage of the [Robot Operating System](https://en.wikipedia.org/wiki/Robot_Operating_System) (short: ROS) which is a framework mostly used in the fields of robotics and autonomous systems.

 ## Team